 Our 2012 Community Health Needs Assessment identified chronic disease prevention as a top priority for everyone in our community.
 However, chronic diseases such as diabetes and heart disease affect older adults more than younger people.
 The Healthy Aging Leadership Team seeks to help prevent chronic and infectious diseases and promotes safety so that older adults can live the longest, healthiest lives possible.

 The Healthy Aging Leadership Team meets regularly to address these priority issues and to lead activities designed to promote healthy lifestyles.
 Community participation is welcomed.
 Meeting times and locations may vary.
-To attend, please confirm the meeting time and location with a staff contact person.

-The Team strives to work with other local organizations and agencies as much as possible, and coordinates with the Advancing Health and Wellness Leadership Team in the areas of obesity, diabetes and heart disease.
+The Team strives to work with other local organizations and agencies as much as possible, and coordinates with the Advancing Health and Wellness Leadership Team in the areas of obesity, diabetes, heart disease, and cancer.

-Immunization greatly reduces illness and deaths due to influenza.
-With the aging of our population, more adults will be at risk for this major cause of illness and death from these diseases.
+Immunization greatly reduces illness and deaths due to influenza and pneumonia.
+With the aging of our population, more adults will be at risk for illness and death from these diseases.
 Influenza and pneumonia vaccines are covered by Medicare, so immunizing more older adults is possible.
-The Flu Action Team, as a sub-group of the Healthy Aging Leadership Team, is working on strategies to help Carroll County meet the Healthy People 2020 objective that 90% of non-institutionalized adults aged 65 and older are vaccinated every year against influenza, and 90% of all adults aged 65+ are vaccinated against pneumonia.
+The Immunization Action Team, as a sub-group of the Healthy Aging Leadership Team, is working on strategies to help Carroll County meet the Healthy People 2020 objective that 70% of non-institutionalized adults and older are vaccinated every year against influenza, and 90% of all adults aged 65+ are vaccinated against pneumonia.

 The Seniors on the Go Expo, produced by the Carroll County Bureau of Aging and Disabilities, is the premier annual event in Carroll County with information and services for older adults.
 It focuses on the needs and interests of older adults, people with disabilities, and their families and caregivers.
 The Healthy Aging Leadership Team and its members are proud to support and participate in the Expo.